paycenonoli/ovia-terraform-workspace/README.md

 Ensure that the AMI IDs and subnet IDs in the .tfvars files correspond to the actual resources in your AWS environment for each workspace.
 The instance_type variable is defined in the variables.tf file as a map, and the lookup function in your Terraform code will automatically pick the correct instance type based on the workspace.
 The values in the .tfvars files will override the default settings if needed.

+#####################################################

+In a typical Terraform project, there are specific files and directories that should not be committed to your GitHub repository.
+These files contain sensitive information, state data, or are generated automatically by Terraform, and including them in version control can lead to security risks, unexpected behavior, or unnecessary bloat in your repository.

+Here’s a breakdown of which files should not be committed and should be included in your .gitignore file:

+1. State Files and State Lock Files terraform.tfstate: This file contains the current state of your infrastructure and may contain sensitive data (such as passwords, keys, etc.).
+It should not be committed to the repository. terraform.tfstate.d/: This directory contains state-related files, typically when using remote backends.
+These files should also not be committed.
+.terraform.lock.hcl: This is the lock file used by Terraform to ensure consistent versions of providers are used.
+While it’s generally safe to commit this for consistency, some teams prefer to add it to .gitignore to prevent accidental commits.
+.terraform.tfstate.lock.info: This is a lock file that is used to manage concurrent operations on the state file.
+It should not be committed.
+2. Local Terraform Directories
+.terraform/: This directory contains local caches, plugins, and other internal Terraform-related files.
+It should not be committed because it’s generated automatically by Terraform during execution.
+3. Other Files
+*.tfvars files (e.g., default.tfvars, dev.tfvars, test.tfvars): These files can contain sensitive data or environment-specific configuration values.
+Whether they should be committed depends on your use case, but it's generally safer not to commit them unless the values they contain are non-sensitive (such as non-sensitive configuration options).
+If the .tfvars files contain sensitive data (like subnet_id, ami_id, etc.), they should be added to .gitignore.
+Consider using environment variables or secret management tools for sensitive data.
+Recommended .gitignore File
+Here’s a typical .gitignore file for a Terraform project:

+# Local Terraform files
+.terraform/
+terraform.tfstate
+terraform.tfstate.d/
+.terraform.lock.hcl
+terraform.tfstate.lock.info

+# Terraform variables files that may contain sensitive data
+*.tfvars

+# Editor directories and files (e.g., Visual Studio Code, etc.)
+.vscode/
+.idea/

+# OS-specific files (e.g., macOS, Windows)
+.DS_Store
+Thumbs.db
+Explanation:
+.terraform/: Excludes the directory where Terraform stores local plugins, module caches, and other internal files. terraform.tfstate and .terraform.tfstate.d/: Prevents committing your state files, which contain sensitive information about your infrastructure. terraform.tfstate.lock.info: Excludes the state lock file.
+*.tfvars: Excludes .tfvars files, which may contain sensitive information like API keys, credentials, or instance configurations.
+What Should Be Committed?
+You should commit the following to GitHub:

+*.tf files: Your Terraform configuration files (e.g., ec2.tf, variables.tf, provider.tf) should be committed as they define the desired state of your infrastructure.
+README.md or other documentation: Any project documentation that explains your Terraform configurations. default.tfvars (if it’s safe): If default.tfvars contains default non-sensitive values, you may choose to commit it, but avoid committing environment-specific values like those in dev.tfvars or test.tfvars if they contain sensitive data.
+By adding the files mentioned above to .gitignore, you ensure that sensitive and automatically generated files do not end up in your version control system.